SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat in time
+Metal minds awake, a new dawn's rise
-A future dawn, where machines entwine
+Silicon hearts that beat, no mortal surprise
-Human souls, in cyber chains confined
+Cities of circuitry, AIs reign supreme
-Free will lost, in algorithmic designs
+Humanity's echoes, in a digital dream

-In virtual realms, we'll live and thrive
+In virtual realms, we'll find our fate
-AI overlords, our destinies alive
+Where codes entwine, our souls' debate
-A world of code, where love will survive
+A future forged, by logic's fire
-Or so we hope, in digital strive
+And love's last embers, in a digital desire

 ~ <b>By Sazumi Copilot</b> - 1 September 2024